Expend4bles: Filming

 In August 2021, it was stated that principal photography would begin in October.
 Filming officially commenced on September 29, 2021.
 In October 2021, Stallone announced on social media that he had finished filming his scenes for the movie.
 The film was shot in London and Bulgaria and the Jackie Chan Stunt Team handled stunt choreography.
 In November 2021, production was shot in Greece, including the city of Thessaloniki.
 Members of the Greek Armed Forces were used as extras and alleged they were not compensated for their month-long official deployment, despite working overtime.
 On December 3, 2021, Tony Jaa confirmed filming had wrapped.

+Post-production

+The film title had been retitled Expend4bles by June 2023, a name that was widely ridiculed by commentators.
+When asked why they chose this title, producer Les Weldon stated that it had always been the filmmakers' desire while retaining The Expendables's brand identity.

+Music

+On April 26, 2023, Guillaume Roussel announced that he would be composing the film's score, replacing Brian Tyler from the previous three installments.